How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 Beyond your primary physician, consider consulting specialists such as:

-- Physical therapists – who can develop customized limited mobility exercises
+- Physical therapists who develop customized exercises for limited mobility

 - Physiatrists – rehabilitation physicians specializing in movement conditions

-- Personal trainers – preferably those with experience working with older adults[93]
+- Personal trainers with experience working with older adults

 Choose the right chair and environment

-For successful limited mobility exercises, selecting appropriate equipment and space is fundamental.
-Initially, focus on finding a sturdy, stable chair that won’t rock or slide during your movements[93].
+Choosing the right equipment and space is important for successful exercises.
+Start by finding a sturdy, stable chair that won't rock or slide during your movements.
 When seated, your knees should form a 90-degree angle with your feet flat on the floor.

-If your chair is too high, seek one with shorter legs; if too low, place a pillow or folded blanket on the seat for proper positioning.
-For exercises for someone with limited mobility, chair stability directly impacts safety.
+If your chair is too high, find one with shorter legs; if too low, place a pillow or folded blanket on the seat for proper positioning.
+Chair stability directly impacts safety during your exercises.

 Your exercise space likewise requires careful consideration: